ISISComputingGroup/ibex_developers_manual/RAMAN-Spectrometer.md

 Details for the B&W Tek i-Raman Plus spectrometer which is to be used on [HRPD](https://github.com/ISISComputingGroup/IBEX/wiki/HRPD-Instrument-Details).

-There notes relate to issue [#3302](https://github.com/ISISComputingGroup/IBEX/issues/3302)
+These notes relate to issue [#3302](https://github.com/ISISComputingGroup/IBEX/issues/3302)

 ### Minute for meeting on 2018-07-10